 The convoy was much troubled that day.
 On the way from the prison to the station, besides the two Nekhludoff had seen, three other prisoners had fallen and died of sunstroke.
-One was taken to the nearest police station like the first two, and the other two died at the railway station.
-[In Moscow, in the beginning of the eighth decade of this century, five convicts died of sunstroke in one day on their way from the Boutyrki prison to the Nijni railway station.]
-The convoy men were not troubled because five men who might have been alive died while in their charge.
+One was taken to the nearest police station like the first two, and the other two died at the railway station.27 The convoy men were not troubled because five men who might have been alive died while in their charge.
 This did not trouble them, but they were concerned lest anything that the law required in such cases should be omitted.
 To convey the bodies to the places appointed, to deliver up their papers, to take them off the lists of those to be conveyed to Nijni-all this was very troublesome, especially on so hot a day.